 Wear this for a casual job interview or an equally casual work or family event.

-OUTFIT #6: WHITE DENIM
+OUTFIT #6: NAUTICAL VIBES

-This look is excellent for the Springtime.
-I'm pairing the navy hopsack blazer with a denim dress shirt, white jeans, brown leather loafers, and a brown matching belt.
-The white jeans are a bold way to stand out without overdoing it.
-Blue and white look so clean and handsome together.
-The denim dress shirt adds a lovely shade of blue and has an excellent texture that compliments the hopsack blazer basket weave and the jean trousers' denim fabric.
-Throw on some shades, and you're ready to hit the town.
+This outfit is perfect for spring.
+I've combined a navy blazer with a denim dress shirt, white jeans, brown leather loafers, and a matching brown belt.
+The white jeans are a bold choice that helps you stand out without going overboard.
+Blue and white look sharp and handsome together.

 Great for lunches, work events, dates, casual get-togethers, etc.